1. What is the tuition fee for the WINTOUR programme?

 Students can follow the WINTOUR programme as self-funded students or they can apply for one of the several Erasmus+ scholarships (EMJMD action) available.
 These scholarships are designed to cover some of the expenses students incur throughout the entire duration of the WINTOUR course, which is 2 years.
 We open call for two categories of EMJMD scholarships: Programme Country and Partner Country scholarships.
 Depending on your situation (nationality and/or place of residence) you can apply for one of the two categories available.

 Also, the Wintour Consortium continually strives to provide funding options for self-funded students.
-The alternatives are described in the section Other Financing of our webpage.
+The alternatives are described in the section Other scholarships of our webpage.

-5. Which category of scholarship applies to me?
+5. Which category of EMJMD scholarship applies to me?

-Students are entitled to apply to one of the two categories of scholarships at a time.
-We kindly recommend you to read carefully the general conditions and specific requirements (including list of countries in each category) to be met in order to choose the suitable scholarship for you: /apply/en_scholarships/
+Students are entitled to apply to one of the two categories of EMJMD scholarships at a time.
+We kindly recommend you to read carefully the general conditions and specific requirements (including list of countries in each category) to be met in order to choose the suitable scholarship for you: /en/apply/emjmd-scholarships/

 Please bear in the mind the following: